hyperledger/besu-docs/docs/public-networks/concepts/proof-of-stake/index.md

 If the block is valid, the execution client includes it in the execution chain and stores the new state in execution state storage.

 If a consensus block receives attestations backed by enough staked ETH, the block is included in the Beacon Chain.
+In the case of competing chains, the chain with the highest number of validator votes is selected.